ECSTeam/cloudfoundry-top-plugin/README.md

 A specific application can be selected to show details of a specific application including:

+* IDX - Container instance index
 * CPU% - Per container (application instance) CPU percent usage
-* Memory - Per container (application instance) memory used
+* MEM_USED - Per container (application instance) memory used
+* MEM_FREE - Per container (application instance) memory free
-* Disk - Per container (application instance) disk used
+* DISK_USED - Per container (application instance) disk used
+* DISK_FREE - Per container (application instance) disk free
-* Log Stdout - Per container (application instance) stdout log events
+* LOG_OUT - Per container (application instance) stdout log events
-* Log Stderr - Per container (application instance) stderr log events
+* LOG_ERR - Per container (application instance) stderr log events

-## Route Stats (TODO - not implemented yet)
+## Cell Stats

-Not yet implemented - This will show statistics based on routes (domain/host/path)
+Provides details about each diego cell in the platform.
+This information can be used to find "hot" cells -- Cells with high CPU untilization.
+A cell can be selected to get details such as which containers are currenly running on the cell.

+* IP - The IP address of the diego cell
+* CPU% - Container CPU percent usage
+* RCR - Number of container that have reported in
+* CPUS - Number of CPUs assigned to this diego cell
+* TOT_MEM -
+* FREE_MEM -
+* C_RSVD_MEM -
+* C_USD_MEM -
+* TOT_DISK -
+* FREE_DISK -
+* C_RSVD_DSK -
+* C_USD_DSK -
+* MAX_CNTR -
+* CNTRS - Number of containers cell thinks it has running
+* DNAME - BOSH deployment name
+* JOB_NAME - BOSH job name
+* JOB_IDX - BOSH deployment index

 # Installation